 - Attend a time management workshop

-- Work with a peer tutor in a variety of subjects
+- Work with a professional tutor in a any subject

 - Join a study group